Akunsinu/YouTube-Channel-Archiver-V2/README.md

 Access the web interface at `http://your-server-ip`

+#### Channel Management
+- **View All Channels**: See all configured channels with stats and settings
+- **Add New Channels**: Add unlimited YouTube channels to archive
+- **Remove Channels**: Delete channels and all associated data
+- **Enable/Disable Sync**: Toggle automatic syncing per channel
+- **Trigger Manual Syncs**: Start incremental or full syncs for specific channels
+- **Per-Channel Scheduling**: Customize sync schedules using cron format

 #### Home Page
-- Browse all your archived videos in a grid layout
+- Browse all archived videos from all channels in a grid layout
-- Search videos by title or description
+- Search videos by title, description, or comments
+- Filter videos by channel
-- Filter by upload date
+- Sort by upload date, views, or likes
 - Click on any downloaded video to watch

 #### Video Player
 - Watch videos with a custom HTML5 player
-- View complete metadata (views, likes, upload date)
+- View complete metadata (views, likes, upload date, channel)
 - Read all comments with nested replies
 - See video tags and description

 #### Stats Page
+- View overall statistics across all channels
-- View channel statistics
+- View per-channel statistics
 - Monitor download progress
 - Check sync history and status